-Workplace culture needs to change to support the growing number of dads wanting to take on more childcare responsibility.
+Workplace culture needs to change to support the growing number of dads wanting to take on more childcare responsibility and work flexibly.
 Employers have a crucial role to play in encouraging greater uptake of Shared Parental Leave, which would motivate more couples to share child‐caring responsibilities more evenly and help ease gender disparity in the workplace.

 Just one in 10 fathers have taken Shared Parental Leave since its introduction in 2015, even though 85 percent wish they had taken more time off to look after their child.
 We conducted a survey of 1,000 dads and found that take‐up has been low since Shared Parental Leave was introduced four years ago.
 The policy allows parents to share up to 50 weeks of leave and 37 weeks of statutory pay between them following the birth of a child and is designed to allow couples to split child‐caring roles more equally.